Using IngramSpark for Amazon distribution

 You might already be familiar with an argument that KDP Print (formerly CreateSpace) is best for Amazon distribution and how IngramSpark can help with the other retailers.

 What is far less known is that you can use IngramSpark to sell your paperback or hardback on Amazon without ever using KDP Print.
-Or, smarter still, you can use KDP Print and IngramSpark together in a way that will provide the best income from each book sale and good availability across Amazon sites.
+Or, smarter still, by understanding how wholesale discounts work you can use KDP Print and IngramSpark together in a way that will provide the best income from each book sale and good availability across Amazon sites.